We are an experienced and entrepreneurial team who choose to work in partnership with other entrepreneurs.

 He has been a Director of an Australian Stock Exchange Quoted company and is currently Chairman of an International payments solution company.

-Steven manages tax and finance for VN-CP whilst also participating at Simmons Gainsford LLP as senior partner in the practice .
+Steven manages tax and finance for VN-CP whilst also participating in his own Strauss Advisory Consultancy.

 Keith is Professor of Electrochemical Engineering, at Newcastle University, UK.

 Educated at the University of Newcastle upon Tyne, where he obtained his doctorate in the Chemical Engineering for research on electrochemical synthesis, cell design and scale-up.
 Prior to this he held the position of Professor of Electrochemistry at the University of Teesside.

 He has an international reputation in the field of electrochemical science and engineering, His main research and development focus is in fuel cell and electrolyses technologies, batteries and bio-electrochemical system, with a focus on membrane and catalyst materials, cell design and scale-up.

 He has successfully managed or coordinated over 30 projects at a national and EU level, funded by EPSRC, TSB, Innovate UK, EU, MOD/DERA and the Carbon Trust.
 He has authored or co-authored more than 400 research articles published in international referenced journals, made a comparable number of conference presentations, co-invented three patents, written or edited a dozen books, chaired several international conferences.

 Keith has been instrumental in establishing spin out companies NewChem Technologies Ltd. and Newcell technologies Ltd, who operate in the areas of electrochemical energy technologies, environmental protection and synthesis, and has worked as a consultant for many international companies.